Bodø Main Air Station

-The first airfield was a simple wooden runway built in May 1940 by Allied forces during the Norwegian Campaign of World War II.
+The first airfield was a simple wooden runway built in May 1940 by Allied forces during the Norwegian Campaign (8 April–10 June 1940) of World War II.
 The airfield was quickly bombed by the Luftwaffe, who chose to build a new airport in the same location.
 It remained in German use until 1945, when it was taken over by the RNoAF.
-Upgrading to North Atlantic Treaty Organization (NATO) standards started in 1950, and fighters have been stationed at Bodø since 1955.
+Upgradation to North Atlantic Treaty Organization (NATO) standards started in 1950, and fighters have been stationed at Bodø since 1955.
 Aircraft previously stationed are the F-84 Thunderjet, the F-86 Sabre and the F-104 Starfighter.
 The air station will be closed with the delivery of the F-35 Lightning II, and only the SAR detachment will remain.

 History

 World War II

 The first military aircraft to land in Bodø was a Hansa-Brandenburg aircraft of the Royal Norwegian Navy Air Service which landed in July 1922.
 From the mid-1930s, regular seaplane flights were started from Bodø to Southern Norway.
 Two military Tiger Moth aircraft were sent from Trøndelag to scout the Bodø area for a possible site to land aircraft, and landed at Rønvikjordene.
 From 1935 additional aircraft missions were carried out to the area.
 In 1939 a plan for establishing airports in Nordland was made, which included a main air station at Bardufoss and five other smaller airport, including Rønvik.
 At the time of the break-out of World War II in Norway in April 1940, construction had yet to start.
 At the time both Germany and the United Kingdom believed that there was an airport in Bodø.

-During the Norwegian Campaign the German troops were isolated in Narvik and the Allies decided to build an airport in the yet unoccupied Bodø area to allow air raids against German troops in a flanking maneuver in combination with Bardufoss Air Station.
+During the Norwegian Campaign, the German troops were isolated in Narvik and the Allies decided to build an airport in the yet unoccupied Bodø area to allow air raids against German troops in a flanking maneuver in combination with Bardufoss Air Station, located in Troms county.
 A 540 by 35 m airstrip made of peat and nets was built at Hernes in the course of twelve days in May.
-During construction German aircraft practice landing on the strip, flying just 10 m above.
+During construction German aircraft practiced landing on the strip, flying just 10 m above.
 A detachment of the Royal Air Force's 263 Squadron with sixteen Gloster Gladiator aircraft was stationed at Bodø from 21 May and 46 Squadron with eight Hawker Hurricane.
 The aircraft were used for raids on German aircraft in Saltdalen and evacuate Allied soldiers in Rognan on 26 May.
 The following day, ten German Junkers Ju 87, escorted by four Messerschmitt Bf 110, bombed the airport.
 In the evening the Luftwaffe bombed not only the rest of the airport, but also the town.